The Ultimate June Long Weekend Bucket List

 Saturday Night | The Rock | Free

-Drive out to The Rock for free stargazing at the Regional Observatory.
+A perfect Saturday night activity with the kiddies, head out to The Rock for free stargazing at the Regional Observatory.
 Peer through the telescope, learn about stars, planets and constellations, and stand under one of the most spectacular night skies in regional NSW.
 Far from city light pollution, the Riverina winter sky is extraordinary.

 SUNDAY 7 JUNE